jepsen-io/jepsen/infoq/article.markdown

 For the duration of the partition, there are *two* primary nodes--one in each component of the system--and both accept writes independently.
-This is a classic split-brain scenario–and it violates the C in CP.
+This is a classic split-brain scenario--and it violates the C in CP.
 Writes (and reads) in this state are not linearizable, because clients will see a different state of the database depending on which node they’re talking to.